vuejs/v2.vuejs.org/src/guide/list.md

 this.items.$remove(item)
 ```

+#### Using `Object.freeze()`

+When iterating over an array of objects frozen with `Object.freeze()`, you need to explicitly use a `track-by` key.
+A warning will be displayed in this scenario when Vue.js is unable to track objects automatically.

 ## Object v-for

 You can also use `v-for` to iterate through the properties of an Object.
 In addition to `$index`, each scope will have access to another special property `$key`.